by Herman Daly

 The stock market took a dip, so the Fed will likely continue to keep the interest rate at zero, in conformity with its goal of supporting asset prices by quantitative easing.
 What is wrong with a zero interest rate?
 Doesn’t it boost investment, growth, and employment?

-Also think for a moment about the calculation of present value in finance—a perpetual stream of future income divided by the interest rate gives its capitalized value.
+Think for a moment about the calculation of present value in finance—a perpetual stream of future income divided by the interest rate gives its capitalized value.
 If the interest rate is zero, then the capitalized present value of any positive perpetual income stream becomes infinite.
 To put it another way, a zero interest rate is equivalent to saying that a hypothetical stream of income into the infinite future is all totally available today.
-Supply of financial capital in terms of its present value is infinite.
+The supply of financial capital in terms of its present value is infinite.
 But financial capital is supposed to be a measure of real capital, which is not infinite.
 Furthermore, the interest rate, to a significant degree, reflects the risk of loss.
-With infinite capital it matters little if you lose some, so risk too is uncounted.
+With infinite capital, it matters little if you lose some, so risk too is uncounted.

 Granted that with severe unemployment it is worthwhile, as Keynes said, to hire people just to dig holes and fill them up again in order to increase spending.
 However, this would better be done by the Treasury paying the hole diggers with new Treasury money than by the Fed doing it by distorting the scale, distribution, and resource allocation of the whole economy with zero interest rates in order to create new bank money.
 Also, the money created by the Treasury costs no interest to the public, while the money created by the Fed costs us the positive rate charged to borrowers, not the zero rate paid to depositors.
 Money is a public utility like a road.
 Should private banks be allowed to set up a tollbooth and charge us for using public roads?
 By the way, the Fed is owned by its member private banks.

 How does the Fed keep the interest rate at zero?
-By printing money—quantitative easing, so called.
+By printing money—the so called quantitative easing.
 Some hyper-Keynesians want a negative nominal interest rate (we already have a negative real rate when corrected for inflation) because we still don’t have full employment even at a zero interest rate.
 But this is so crazy that it requires a separate discussion of its own.

 Why has this huge monetary expansion not led to more inflation?
 For one, because the dollar is a reserve currency and other nations hold large dollar assets.
 Also, other major currencies, following the same expansionary policy, have been depreciating relative to the dollar.
 This will not likely continue.
 Furthermore, there really has been inflation, but of a hidden kind.
 Instead of stimulating new production and employment, the new money has increased the demand for existing assets such as stocks, houses, art, etc., providing little employment and leading to speculative bubbles.
 The Consumer Price Index (CPI), the official measure of inflation, does not include capital assets.
 And concurrent cheap-labor policies—off-shoring of production and tolerance of illegal immigration—depress wages, holding inflation in check.
 In addition, the externalization of increasing environmental costs keeps prices lower than they should be.
 Further, as any consumer can testify, the quantity per package of food is getting less, and the quality of service of airlines, internet providers, public utilities, etc. is deteriorating.
 Our leading newspaper, the New York Times, now repeats many of the same articles over and over for weeks at a time.
 Getting less quantity or quality or more repetition for the same price is equivalent to a price increase—hidden inflation.
 So the claim that quantitative easing has not yet led to inflation is at best only half true—it has certainly led to inflationary substitutes not measured by the CPI.
 Some official versions of the CPI even exclude such basics as energy, food, and housing (too “volatile” is the excuse).
 Do you ever feel that you are being lied to?